 The trail Prästöleden starts on Linsön where you will find large grazing pastures.
 You can clearly see the tree-covered moraine ridges which run through the landscape.
 They were created when the inland ice melted.
 Stop by Linsöstugan, a cabin open to public.
 The trail continues west to Prästön, with lush deciduous forests.
 In the northern part of Prästön is a small viewing tower where you get a fine view over this bay of Lake Vänern.
 The whole area is part of Nötön-Åråsviken Nature reserve.
 The trail passes for the most part through pastures with grazing cows.
-The animals can be very curious, especially if you have a dog with you.
+The animals can be very curious.
+Don’t bring dogs.

 The trail Arskagsleden takes you through a landscape with pastures and old oaks.
 You walk through nice meadows and forests with many deciduous trees.
 At Arskagsudde, the far south of the peninsula, you have a nice view over Åråsviken, a bay area of Lake Vänern.
 The entire area is protected as a nature reserve, Nötön-Åråsviken.
 The trail runs, to a large part, through pastures with grazing cows.
-The animals can be very curious, especially if you bring a dog.
+The animals can be very curious.
 Show consideration, it is the cows that keep the landscape open.
+Don’t bring dogs.
 If you combine the two trails, Arskagsleden and Nötöleden, you can do a 13 km walk.